danielk333/phd-course-software-development/content/_index.md

 - Throw away code, and write it again
 - Talk to others about code and writing code
 - Get coached on writing code
-- Learn the connection between code and hardware - what is the metal doing and is it efficient/correct
+- Learn the connection between code and hardware
 - Read about others opinions and experience on writing code
 - Read research and theory on software